Skip To Content

 • Must submit unofficial Cedar Crest College transcript that includes Fall semester grades.

-A student who is offered and chooses to accept a position in the Cedar Crest College DI through the preselect process is not eligible to apply to other programs during the national spring DI match.
-Full acceptance via the preselect process is conditional and requires maintained GPA minimums, continued adherence to all college policies for academic integrity as set forth in the Cedar Crest College Student Handbook, adherence to individual class policies as set forth in class syllabi, and for DPD students; the receipt of the DPD verification statement.
+A student who is offered and chooses to accept a position in the Cedar Crest College DI through the Pre-Admit process is not eligible to apply to other programs during the national spring DI application cycle.
+Full acceptance via the pre-admit process is conditional and requires maintained GPA minimums, continued adherence to all college policies for academic integrity as set forth in the Cedar Crest College Student Handbook, adherence to individual class policies as set forth in class syllabi, and for DPD students; the receipt of the DPD verification statement.

-Cedar Crest College students who are not eligible to participate in the preselect process or choose not to participate in the Fall Preselect process may apply to the Cedar Crest College DI during the national DI match in the spring.
-Cedar Crest College students who participate in the national spring DI match enter the regular pool of applicants at that time; positions in the Cedar Crest College DI will not be reserved for Cedar Crest College seniors, alumnae, or graduate students during the national Spring DI match.
+Cedar Crest College students who are not eligible to participate in the pre-admit process or choose not to participate may apply to the Cedar Crest College DI during the Spring application cycle.
+Positions in the Cedar Crest College DI will not be reserved for Cedar Crest College seniors, alumnae, or graduate students during the national Spring application cycle.

 Didactic Coursework and Supervised Practice